Explainability of Large Language Models: Opportunities and Challenges toward Generating Trustworthy Explanations: Evaluating LLM Explanations

 \subsection{Human Evaluation}

-Human evaluation of LLM explanations refers to the manual assessment of the correctness and quality of LLM-generated explanations via human judgment.
+Human evaluation of LLMs refers to the manual assessment of the correctness and quality of LLM-generated output via human judgment.
 Depending on the nature of the task and the intelligibility of explanations, human participants can be people with diverse technical backgrounds and domain knowledge, from ordinary users to experts.
-Overall, human evaluation of LLM explanations has three primary factors: the number of evaluators, evaluators' expertise level in that specific task, and the criteria for explanations' evaluation \cite{chang2024survey, zhao2024explainability}.
+Overall, human evaluation of LLM explanations has three primary factors: the number of evaluators, evaluators' expertise level in that specific task, and the criteria for evaluating explanations \cite{chang2024survey, zhao2024explainability}.
 Given that people may have diverse functional and cognitive capabilities along with cultural and subjective preferences, their assessment of an explanation may be different.
 Consequently, having a sufficiently high number of people in judging LLM explanations may intuitively lead to more grounded and solid conclusions.
 Moreover, domain expertise may play a crucial role in assessing the quality of the explanation, and such studies should first identify people suitable for each specific explanation assessment.
-Finally,
+Finally, evaluation rubrics should include key factors for evaluating LLM explanations, as these metrics provide a framework for drawing conclusions from them.\\ While delivering LLM predictions and underlying explanations to target groups for their evaluation, the effectiveness of explanation conveyance depends not only on the model’s internal fidelity but also on the design of the appropriate human–machine interface (HMI) and human–computer interaction (HCI) \cite{he2025conversational, karny2026neural, zhou2026improving}.
+First, the interface must bridge the gap between the LLM’s complex reasoning and the user’s mental model to make explanations understandable \cite{jeck2025tell}.
+Second, HCI research underscores the importance of tailoring the interaction modality to the target group’s domain and expertise \cite{mindlin2025towards}.
+Third, the interface should support iterative follow-ups, allowing users to ask clarifying questions, challenge the LLM’s rationale, and adjust the granularity of explanations in real time \cite{zhou2026improving}.
+Ultimately, these requirements make HMI serve as a bidirectional passage.
+It translates LLM outputs into human‑understandable forms and captures user feedback to refine future

-evaluation rubrics should include key factors in evaluating LLM explanations, as these metrics provide a framework fo how to draw conclusions from the explanations.
-We present key factors for human-centric LLM evaluations in Subsection 8.3.
+explanations.
+Consequently, HMIs play a significant role in transforming LLMs from opaque black boxes into collaborative tools and, hence, in human evaluation of these tools.